Teresa Berganza: Life and career

 Berganza made her operatic debut as Dorabella in Mozart's Così fan tutte in 1957 at the Aix-en-Provence Festival.
 That same year, she made her La Scala debut.
 She first appeared at the Glyndebourne Festival in 1958, as Cherubino in Mozart's Le nozze di Figaro, and later also in the title role of Rossini's La Cenerentola.
 In 1959, Berganza made her first appearance at the Royal Opera House as Cherubino, and the following year performed there as Rosina in Rossini's Il barbiere di Siviglia, which became one of her signature roles.
-She repeated it at the Opernhaus Zürich, where she returned in 1979 as Charlotte in Massenet's Werther.
+She repeated it at the Zürich Opera House, where she returned in 1979 as Charlotte in Massenet's Werther.